 Are Your Stories Engaging Enough?

-This Story Momentum course examines various techniques to achieve maximum momentum in your writing.
-At the end of this course, you'll come away much more prepared to build your story scene by scene.
+This course examines various techniques to achieve maximum momentum in your writing.
+At the end of this course, you'll come away much more prepared to create scene-by-scene momentum.

 What You Get